 I am an investment advisor with Evergreen Wealth Advisors, which I also founded.
 My wife and I chose Durango as the ideal ‘small town’ in which to raise our family, and then became rooted in our community through businesses ownership.
 With two active kids, I understand the need for readily accessible youth development resources and facilities in La Plata County.

-Chester Brandt, Board Secretary
+Chester Brandt, Board Treasurer

 A native of New Brunswick, New Jersey, I moved to Durango in 2004 to attend Fort Lewis College.
 Together with my kids Ayden and Kendahl we enjoy the Southwest Colorado lifestyle, especially hiking and biking in the mountains.
 Professionally, I am an IT consultant.
 As a Club board member, I am proud of the impact of the Club and excited to share my expertise to support the Club’s mission for the benefit of the kids on our community.

 A native of Lubbock Texas, I moved to Durango in 2010 with my wife, Niki; we are high school sweethearts.
 We have three children, one of whom attends Texas Tech University and the other two who attend public schools in Durango.
 I serve as a board member on the Four Corners Fellowship of Christian Athletes and have coached youth sports in Durango for several years.
 My hobbies include team sports, golf, hunting, and enjoying this beautiful place in which we live.
 Having grown up as a Club member, I appreciate the positive impact Boys & Girls Clubs have on the lives of children and teens.
 I am committed to fostering qualities that instill good character and citizenship in our young people.